 3. Focus on Search Engine Optimization (SEO)

-Podcasts today have a listenership of more than 60 million people, and these numbers are growing by leaps and bounds.
+Podcasts today have a listenership of more than 144 million Americans, and these numbers are growing by leaps and bounds.

 The way to get and keep listeners by mastering search engine optimization (SEO).
 When you learn the ropes of SEO, you will be able to keep your podcasts at the top of Google results and make sure that you are bringing in new and different listeners.